TABLE OF CONTENTS

 If the reaction was accidental and not deliberate, or if you suspect poisoning, call the national toll-free Poison Help hotline (1800-222-1222).
 It is a free service and you will have a swift response wherever you live in the United States.
 You can get valuable suggestions from experts in the field and by following the further instructions given by them, you can administer first aid to the inflicted persons.
 It is not just in an emergency but you can reach any local poison control center in the country with this contact number.
 They work 24/7 to clear your doubts about poisoning.

 The drug is being replaced by benzodiazepines, which are relatively safer, yet possess a similar risk of addiction, but a less abuse potential.
 Among the ultra-short-acting, long-acting, and intermediate-acting forms, barbiturates abusers prefer short-acting drugs or intermediate pills.

-For the barbituates effects on the body, brain, behavior to subside, it takes up to six hours for short or intermediate-acting types and up to two days for long-acting barbiturates variants.
+For the barbiturates side effects to subside, it takes up to six hours for short or intermediate-acting types and up to two days for long-acting barbiturates variants.
 The narrow difference between a medication’s toxic and therapeutic dose is termed as a Therapeutic Index.

 Furthermore, mixing barbiturates and alcohol or any other stimulant drugs can cause extremely intoxicated or drowsy, impaired thinking, blackouts, and loss of memory.